erikerlandson/coulomb/README.md

 #### Unitless Quantities

-When units in an expression all cancel out -- for example, a ratio of quanties with convertable units -- the value is said to be "unitless."
+When units in an expression all cancel out -- for example, a ratio of quantities with convertable units -- the value is said to be "unitless."
 In `coulomb` the unit expression subtype `Unitless` represents this particular state.
 Here are a few examples of situations when `Unitless` values arise:
 ```scala